 There are two levels of appeal:

-- A student whose Petition for in-state reclassification has been denied may appeal that decision to the Campus Classification Officer.
+- A student who has been denied reclassification after submitting a Petition may appeal that decision to the Campus Classification Officer.
 This request must be received no later than fifteen (15) working days from the date of the Residency Evaluator’s written denial of the Petition.
-Failure to appeal within fifteen (15) working days will mean that the Residency Evaluator’s decision is final and no appeal will be reviewed, no secondary decision will be made, and the denial will be maintained until the student files another petition.
+Failure to appeal within fifteen (15) working days will mean that the Residency Evaluator’s decision is final and no appeal will be reviewed, no secondary decision will be made, and the denial will be maintained until the student files a successful Petition.
+If an approval is granted, a refund or account credit will be issued as appropriate.

 How to Request the Nonresident Exemption for Eligible Maryland High School Graduates